Red wine has some health benefits, but is beating deadly diseases one of them?

-“I think we all underestimate our intake,” said Sharon Orrange, MD, a clinical associate professor of medicine at the Keck School of Medicine of USC and a primary care physician at Keck Medicine of USC.
+“I think we all underestimate our intake,” says Sharon Orrange, MD, a clinical associate professor of medicine at the Keck School of Medicine of USC and a primary care physician at Keck Medicine of USC.
 “It’s seven drinks a week for women.
 Men can have two drinks a night.
-I tell [my patients] pick two to three nights during the week — say Monday, Tuesday, Thursday — that [you’re] not going to drink at all.”
+I tell my patients to pick two to three nights during the week — say Monday, Tuesday, Thursday — that they’re not going to drink at all.”

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

 The issue gets more complicated, though, when talking about cancer.
 Heavy drinking is no doubt a cause of cancer, particularly of the throat, mouth, liver and colon, because this is where alcohol comes into direct contact in the body.
 Toxins in alcohol may contribute to cell damage that leads to cancer.
 Breast cancer risk also goes up with heavy drinking, possibly because alcohol can increase levels of estrogen, which can feed cancer.

 But the relationship between cancer and light drinking is less clear, particularly with red wine.
 The grape skins in red wine contain a polyphenol, or plant-based compound, called resveratrol, which has been shown in laboratory studies to act as an antioxidant that can fight cancer.

 It’s theorized, then, that resveratrol may cancel out any negative effects of light drinking and help prevent cancer.
 But is this really the case?